Link Between Hearing Aids and Dementia: a Potential Solution

 Frequently Asked Questions:

-Q: How does the brain compensate for hearing loss?
+Q: How long does the brain take to adjust to hearing aids?